lucat1/unibo_00819_progetto/README.md

 $ make test
 ```

-For the final release binaries please keep in mind that the game needs the `assets`
+For the final release packaging please keep in mind that the game needs the `assets`
 folder and its contents to run.
 Therefore always include this folder at the same
-level sa the binary executable when packaging release tarballs.
+level as the binary executable when packaging release tarballs.

-## Commands
+## Controls

 Walking, jumping, and crossing platforms can be achieved with any of the following:
 * `wasd` keys
-* `hjkl` keys (vim-style)
+* `hjkl` keys (vi-style)
 * arrow keys

 Additionally, you can use `q` or `e` for a diagonal jump in one of two directions.

 Simply pressing `o` at any time activates your character's standard skill.
+Using `p`
-Using `p` while their mana gauge is full will empty it and unleash a high-level move.
+while their mana gauge is full will empty it and unleash a high-level move.

-The `ESC` button lets you abandon the current game, potentially updating the leaderboard with your score.
+The `ESC` button lets you abandon the current game, potentially updating the
+leaderboard with your score.

 ## Support

 Supported platforms include Linux and OSX/Darwin.
 The software has been tested
-on MacOS inside both the iTerm2 and Alacritty terminal and on Linux on a variety
+on MacOS inside both the iTerm2 and Alacritty terminals and on Linux on a variety
-of terminals and distributions, with various standard libraries and compilers.
+of terminals, distributions, and standard libraries.

 ## Credits